Herne Bay Pier: Heyday

 In February 1904 the managing director of the pier company and treasurer of Holborn Borough Council, Henry C. Jones, was arrested for embezzling funds from the council to use for the pier.
 He was sentenced to five years and the pier company went into receivership.
-On 21 October 1908 the receiver offered the pier to Herne Bay Urban District Council for £6,000, and the council completed purchase on 29 September 1909.
+Powers to sell the pier were given in the Herne Bay Pier Act 1908 (8 Edw.
+7. c. iv).
+On 21 October 1908 the receiver offered the pier to Herne Bay Urban District Council for £6,000, and the council completed purchase on 29 September 1909, with authority given by the Herne Bay Pier Order 1909.
 The council considered the old Pavilion Theatre at the pier entrance too small so in 1910 organised a competition to design a new Grand Pier Pavilion.
 Percy Waldram, Mr Moscrop-Young and Mr Glanfield of London won it, and in May to June of that year the marquee section was widened and the pavilion was built for £2,000.
 It seated a thousand and its auditorium was 130 by 95 by 35 feet high, with stage and dressing rooms.
 It had a rock maple, multi-purpose floor for roller skating, dancing, public events and community activities.
 Sir John Knill, Lord Mayor of London, arrived on 3 August 1910 through the decorated streets of Herne Bay with a coach parade of mayors and sheriffs to lunch on the pier, and opened it with a trumpet fanfare from the 2nd Northumberland Fusiliers.
 The Grand Pavilion survived on 9 September 1928 when the theatre, shops and Mazzoleni's cafe at the entrance were destroyed by fire.
 In 1924 the pier received a new electric tramcar built by Strode Engineering Works at Herne, and in 1932 the Pier Approach was redeveloped to replace the fire-damaged site.